 As if saltwater is not harsh enough on a boat, factor in barnacles.
-Barnacles are found in the coastal waters of Georgia, South Carolina, North Carolina, and beyond.
+Barnacles are found in the coastal waters of Georgia, South Carolina, North Carolina, and beyond therefore it is essential to know the impacts.
 If you have peered into saltwater around docks and pilings, you have more than likely seen a barnicle.
 For boaters, barnacles can become a nuisance.
 What are the effects of barnacles on your boat?

 Why Do Barnacles Grow On Boats

-Much like a seawall, buoy, piling, or dock, objects that remain stationary at times are prone to the accumulation of barnacles which is why they grow beneath the waterline on boats.
-The barnacle will affix themselves to almost anything and rapidly grow entirely, covering the object.
+Much like a seawall, buoy, piling, or dock, objects that remain stationary at times are prone to the accumulation of barnacles under boat which is why they adhere and grow beneath the waterline on vessels stored in the water.
+The barnacle will affix themselves to almost anything and as a result, rapidly grow covering the object in its entirety.

 What Are The Effects of Barnacles on Boats

-As barnacles begin to layer the bottom of the boat, the hull’s design to limit drag is all but eliminated.
+As barnacles on boats begin to layer the bottom of the vessel, the hull’s design to limit drag is all but eliminated.
 Once barnacles have grown, the craft will not cut through the water easily, thus increasing the amount of fuel burned.

-The raw water intakes beneath the surface of the water can become fouled with barnacles.
-As a result of fouling, water flow to the engine can be significantly reduced or eliminated.
+The raw water intakes beneath the surface of the water can become fouled with boat barnacles.
+As a result of fouling, water flow to the engine is significantly reduced or eliminated when left untreated.

 An engine that becomes overheated can put you and your passengers at risk should the motor shut down completely.
 Beyond safety, repairs to an engine that has overheated is a costly and avoidable situation.

 Many would say that weight and drag would fall under compromising fuel costs.
 Although it does directly affect fuel costs, the implications of weight and drag go further.